private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 there's a code-chain from one version of a contract template to the next.
 Does this live on the base layer, or as a side-chain?

 #### Asset issuer
-[Asset issuer]: #asset-issuer
+[asset issuer]: #asset_issuer

 The asset issuer, otherwise known as the contract owner, is the entity that publishes a [contract creation transaction].

 * The asset issuer MAY transfer ownership of a contract to a new entity.
 * The asset issuer MAY migrate a contract to a new version.

-_What other 'rights' should the owner have?_
-* Be able to shut-down and terminate the contract?

-#### Owner Collateral
-[Owner collateral]: #owner-collateral
+OPEN QUESTION: What rights are unquestionably given to the owner?
+Maybe the covenant should be somewhat flexible.
+Contracts that do not allow the owner to deregister it will be more trustworthy than those that do.

 The owner collateral is a small staked amount of at least `MINIMUM_OWNER_COLLATERAL`.
 The amount is hard-coded into consensus rules and is a nominal amount to prevent spam, and encourages asset owners to tidy up after themselves when a contract winds down.

 Initially, `MINIMUM_OWNER_COLLATERAL` is set at 200 Tari, but MAY be changed across network upgrades.

-The owner collateral MUST be present in the [contract creation transaction].
+The owner collateral MUST be locked up in the [contract creation transaction].

 Assuming the collateral is represented by the UTXO commitment $C = kG + vH$, the minimum requirement is verified by having the range-proof commit to $(k, v - v_\mathrm{min})$ rather than the usual  $(k, v)$.
+Note that this change requires us to modify the
+`TransactionOutput` definition to include a `minimum_value_commitment` field, defaulting to zero, to capture this extra information.

-The owner collateral UTXO MUST have the `OWNER_COLLATERAL` output feature flag set.
+* The owner collateral UTXO MUST have the `OWNER_COLLATERAL` output feature flag set.

-The owner collateral MUST be spent at every checkpoint into the new checkpoint transaction. [? - does it?]
+* The owner collateral MUST include a covenant that only permits it to be spent to a new `OWNER_COLLATERAL` UTXO (when transferring ownership of a contract), or as an unencumbered UTXO in a `CONTRACT_DEREGISTRATION` transaction.

 #### Validator node
 [Validator node]: #validator-node